Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices: Additional Related Work

 \subsection{Case Study 1: Document Classification}

+We first focus on a binary graph-based document classification task.
+As shown by prior work~\cite{Tao22-webclassification}, graph-based representations are effective at capturing not only the content but also the structure of a document, leading to improved classification performance in this setting.
+Here, our goal is to demonstrate adhering to VCL principles by using TAAs is needed to improve task performance.

-Automated classification of web documents is key for the organization of the Web and for improved web search experience.
-Among the different ways of classifying documents, we cast document classification as a graph classification problem which has been shown to be promising~\cite{Tao22-webclassification} as it captures not only the content but also the structure of the documents. \mypar{Dataset \& Task.} Following \cite{Nikolentzos20_MPAD}, we convert the Subjectivity document classification dataset~\cite{Pang04_Subjectivity} into co-occurrence graphs, where nodes represent words, edges indicate that two words have co-occurred within the same window (e.g. window size 2 and 4), and node features are word2vec \cite{Mikolov13_w2vecV1} embeddings.
-An example of a co-occurrence graph mapping to a document is shown in Fig.~\ref{fig:words_original}.
-The dataset contains both objective movie summaries and subjective movie reviews, and the task is to predict subjectivity.
+\mypar{Dataset \& Task.} The task is to classify movie reviews and plot summaries according to their subjectivity.
+Following \cite{Nikolentzos20_MPAD}, we convert the Subjectivity document dataset~\cite{Pang04_Subjectivity} (10k samples) into co-occurrence graphs, where nodes represent words, edges indicate that two words have co-occurred within the same window (e.g. window size 2 and 4), and node features are word2vec \cite{Mikolov13_w2vecV1} embeddings.
+An example of this conversion is shown in Fig.~\ref{fig:words_original}.
+Note that we only use positive-view-based self-supervised learning frameworks (e.g., SimSiam, BYOL) because this is a binary classification task (see Sec~\ref{sec:l3}).
+Accuracy is computed using a $k$NN classifier.

 \mypar{Setup of GNN models.} We use a Message Passing Attention Network \cite{Nikolentzos20_MPAD} as the encoder, and a 2-layer MLP as the predictor.
 The representation dimension is 64, and models are trained using Adam \cite{Kingma14_Adam} with LR=5e-4.
-Additional training details are given in \autoref{appendex:docu}.
-We report results with the original GCN layer used by~\cite{Nikolentzos20_MPAD}, as well as with the GraphSAGE \cite{Hamilton_GraphSage} and GIN \cite{Hu19_HowPowerfulAreGNN} layers replacing it.
-Given the task is binary classification, we use only-positive-sample frameworks, SimSiam~\cite{Chen20_SimSiam} and BYOL~\cite{Grill20_BYOL}.
+Additional training details are given in Appendix~\ref{appendex:docu}.
+We report results with the original GCN layer used by~\cite{Nikolentzos20_MPAD}, as well as with GraphSAGE \cite{Hamilton_GraphSage} and GIN \cite{Hu19_HowPowerfulAreGNN} layers replacing it.

-\mypar{Domain-Agnostic Graph Augmentations.} We conduct an informal grid search to select which DAGA and augmentation strength to use.
+\mypar{Domain-Agnostic Graph Augmentations.} We conduct an informal grid search to select which DAGAs and augmentation strengths to use.
 Among node, edge, and subgraph dropping at $\{5\%, 10\%, 20\%\}$ of text length, we find generating both views using subgraph dropping (10\%) performs the best.
 Generating one view with subgraph dropping (10\%) and the other with node-dropping (10\%) performs second best.
+We evaluate both strategies.